mleku/signr/README.md

 It provides the following functionality:

-- [ ] Key generation - using the system's strong entropy source, or
+- [ ] Key generation - using the system's strong entropy source

 - Key import